xeouz/virec/README.md

 # Vire Programming Language
-*It seems you have clicked on the wrong repo, oh you haven't ?*
+*It seems that you have clicked on the wrong repo, oh you haven't ?*